 About Saint Louis University Vascular Surgery

 Welcome to the Saint Louis University Vascular Surgery!
-We are one of the oldest vascular training programs in the state of Missouri having trained vascular surgery fellows since the 1980's and graduated our first integrated vascular surgery resident in 2020.
-Vascular surgery fellows and residents rotate between a busy tertiary university hospital and a busy private practice group, working with 9 vascular surgeons and cover the breadth of vascular pathology during their time with us.
+We are one of the oldest vascular training programs in the state of Missouri, having trained vascular surgery fellows since the 1980s, and graduating our first integrated vascular surgery resident in 2020.
+Vascular surgery fellows and residents rotate between a busy tertiary university hospital and a busy private practice group, working with nine vascular surgeons and covering the breadth of vascular pathology.
 Integrated residents also rotate at the St. Louis Veterans Affairs Hospital as part of their general surgery experiences.
 These exposures give our trainees opportunities to experience all types of vascular practices and allow them to identify the career they envision themselves entering.
 Our graduates have been successful in private and academic practices, and I'm particularly proud of our current group of trainees.
 The camaraderie they have with one another and the faculty is one of the best things about our programs, and their dedication to the mission of Saint Louis University and serving our population is awe-inspiring.
-Please take a look at our website for information on our program, and let me know if I can answer any specific questions you may have as you look for a place to pursue training in vascular surgery!
+Please look at our website for information on our program, and let me know if I can answer any specific questions you may have as you look for a place to pursue training in vascular surgery!

 Saint Louis University is a tertiary referral center for patients in both Missouri and Illinois with advanced PAD.
 We utilize all available open bypass and endovascular options to treat these complex patients.